New announcement. Learn more

 Compassion

-Compassion is the human quality of understanding another person’s suffering combined with the desire to relieve that suffering – it’s more than just a feeling, it’s an action and a motivation.
 Compassion is beneficial to both the giver and receiver and elicits powerful healing responses, for instance in reducing pain and promoting faster recovery from illness or injury.
 It combines elements of empathy, loving kindness, human bonding, and a desire to reduce suffering.

-Affective Touch
+Affective touch

 While most forms of touch are localised and give us information about the environment, affective touch is a non-localised form of touch that creates an emotional response.
 Examples include our intuitive action when we touch and rub the upper arm of someone in distress, or express love by caressing the face of another.